jwasteels/SWC-OAuth-in-GAS/README.md

 ]
 ```

 When deploying to your system, first get your redirect uri by running the associated function.
-Then, after registering your new app, fill in the remaining 'XXX' values in the files.
+Then, after registering your new app, fill in the remaining 'XXX' values in Secrets.js file.